StavrosChatzipavlidis/Flask-based-RESTful-Riot-API-Wrapper/README.md

 Before running the script, ensure you have an API key from Riot Games.
 Do not share this API key with anyone.

 ## Project Prerequisites

 - Python 3
   - Libraries
     - requests
     - re
+    - get_match-ids-data-recursive
     - collections
         - Counter
         - defaultdict
+    - index-data.py
+    - parsing-data.py
     - flask
         - Flask
         - request
         - render_template

 You can install the Requests library using pip: